 - Ping Tour Sensorcool

 - Callaway Dawn Patrol

 - Titleist Players

 Srixon Cabretta Leather

 This has tended to be my go-to glove for the past several years.
-I found that it offers excellent feel, decent durability and can be obtained at a reasonable price – certainly when compared to many other manufacturers’ products.
+I found that it offers an excellent feel, and decent durability and can be obtained at a reasonable price – certainly when compared to many other manufacturers’ products.

 I find this glove fits my hand quite well and I don’t have any loose areas.
 I suppose it’s possible that I should maybe drop down a glove size but I found, in the past, when trying them on that the next size down was usually so tight I felt I would be ripping the seams on the glove.